MegaBedder/my-awesome-lua/README.md

 - [lua-net](https://luarocks.org/modules/rayaman/lua-net) - Lua networking library that wraps around lua-socket to make networking easy.
 - [dromozoa-socks](https://luarocks.org/modules/moyu/dromozoa-socks) - Toolkit for network and I/O programming

-### Message queues
+### Message broker / queues
 - [lua-zmq](https://github.com/Neopallium/lua-zmq) - a library which extends the standard socket interfaces with an abstraction of asynchronous message queues.
 Lua bindings to ZeroMQ version 2.1, 2.2 or 3.2.
 - [lzmq](https://github.com/zeromq/lzmq) - Lua binding to ZeroMQ version 3.2 or 4.x library.
 This library has C and FFI version of binding.

 ### Database drivers
-- in-memory
-  - [tarantool](https://github.com/tarantool/tarantool) - is an in-memory database and application server.
-- File systems (CVS, Flat-File)
+- File systems (CVS, JSON formatted data, Flat-file database)
+  > For a small database.
+The file is simple.
+A flat file can be a plain text file, or a binary file.
+  > Records follow a uniform format, and there are no structures for indexing or recognizing relationships between records.
+Relationships can be inferred from the data in the database.
 - Relational databases
+  > for features that provide consistency and reliability.
   - [LuaSQL](http://keplerproject.github.io/luasql/) - a simple interface from Lua to various DBMS.
 Connect to ODBC, ADO, Oracle, MySQL, SQLite, Firebird and PostgreSQL databases.
   - [LuaDBI](https://github.com/mwild1/luadbi) - Multi-backend SQL database interface library for Lua.
 It is designed to provide a RDBMS agnostic API.
 Supports DB2, Oracle, MySQL, PostgreSQL and SQLite databases with native database drivers.
   - [LuaSQLite3](http://lua.sqlite.org) - a Lua wrapper for the SQLite3 library.
   - [PL/Lua](https://github.com/pllua/pllua) - an implementation of Lua as a loadable procedural language for PostgreSQL.
   - [pgmoon](https://github.com/leafo/pgmoon) - a PostgreSQL client library written in Lua for OpenResty
 - NoSQL databases
+  > for high performance, high scalability and ease of access
+  - [Tarantool](https://github.com/tarantool/tarantool) - is an in-memory database and application server.
   - [Redis](https://github.com/nrk/redis-lua) - A Lua client library for the Redis key value storage system.
-  - [lredis](https://github.com/daurnimator/lredis) - a Redis client library for Lua
+  - [lredis](https://github.com/daurnimator/lredis) - a Redis (in-memory data structure store) client library for Lua

 ### Multithreading
 > Lua uses **coroutines** (non-preemptive multitasking) for [concurrent programming](https://en.wikipedia.org/wiki/Concurrent_computing)